Provincial Nominee Programs (PNPs)

 - want to become permanent residents of Canada

-based on criteria set by the province itself.
+Based on criteria set by the province itself.

 Provincial Nomination Programs (PNP) is another chance to immigrate to Canada and to fit criteria fixed by IRCC (Immigration, Refugees and Citizenship Canada).
 Each province and territory has its own – stream- of immigration programs.
 Every province has its program, which differs from another province.
 For example, in a program stream, provinces and territories may target: